notofonts/noto-docs/src/miniarticles/NotoSansSoyombo.md

 # Noto Sans Soyombo

-Noto Sans Soyombo is a sanserif design for texts in the Soyombo script.
+Noto Sans Soyombo is a sans serif design for texts in the Soyombo script.

-Noto Sans Soyombo has multiple weights, contains 323 glyphs, 7 OpenType features, and supports 88 characters: Soyombo.
+Noto Sans Soyombo has multiple weights, contains 323 glyphs, 7 OpenType features, and supports 88 characters from the Unicode block : Soyombo.

 ## Supported writing systems